Jesus-Guijarro/southeast-spain-weather-monitor/README.md

 It' i's necessary to ask for data from 5-6 days before, since some stations may not have them ready until then.

 ## Selected Locations
-The project focuses on cities and towns in Southeastern Spain that are at high risk of desertification or drought.
+The project focuses on municipalities in Southeastern Spain that are at high risk of desertification or drought.
 These areas have had unusually low precipitation and high aridity indices in recent years (see figures below for context):

 **Accumulated Precipitation in the Hydrological Year (2024)**